 - pinch of salt

-- 1 stick butter, melted (sometimes a little more)
+- 1 stick (8 tablespoons) real butter, melted

-- 3 large (5 oz) packages Jello HEAT AND SERVE Chocolate Pudding
+- 3 large (5 oz) boxes Jello HEAT AND SERVE Chocolate Pudding

 - (not chocolate fudge and NOT sugar free and NOT instant)